Kamanga power station

 In May 2014, local scuba divers reported that the ongoing construction of the Kamanga plant was destroying pristine coral reefs in Sarangani Bay.
 The project manager said he would "look into the matter."

 In April 2016, Alsons reported that key tests had been completed in the commissioning of the first 105 MW unit of the plant ant that it is now waiting for the certificate of compliance (COC) from the Energy Regulatory Commission.
 The company also stated that the second unit of 105 MW would be operational in 2018.
 A Google Earth photo dated 12/3/15 showed that no construction underway on the second unit.
+In May 2016, company executive vice president and COO Tirso Santillan said that Alsons expected to award the engineering procurement and construction contract "within the next few days."

 - Sponsor: Sarangani Energy Corporation